 Provision of educational and vocational guidance is given high priority in Denmark.
 The Danish act on guidance aims to develop a transparent guidance system with easy access to high quality guidance services.
 The act supports the Danish Government’s declared goals that by 2015, 95% of all young people should complete a youth education programme.
-Today the Ministry for Children, Education and Gender Equality (www.uvm.dk) and the Ministry of Higher Education and Science (www.ufm.dk) are responsible for guidance and have a controlling and coordinating role in relation to the guidance system.
+Today the Ministry of Education (www.uvm.dk) and the Ministry of Higher Education and Science (www.ufm.dk) are responsible for guidance and have a controlling and coordinating role in relation to the guidance system.

 There are three types of centres which are independent from sectoral and institutional interests:

 - Youth Guidance Centres with responsibility for guidance in relation to the transition from compulsory school to youth education and for outreach services for young people outside education and employment.

 - Regional Guidance Centres with responsibility for guidance in relation to the transition from youth education to higher education.

 - eGuidance provides guidance to all citizens via various virtual communication channels.

 In order to ensure that all citizens have access to quality information about education and professions, the Ministry of Education provides a national Internet-based guidance portal: http://www.uddannelsesguiden.dk/ or simply www.ug.dk.
 UddannelsesGuiden means the “Education Guide”, and it provides information on:

 - education and training possibilities at all levels